Skip Navigation

 Types

 The most common type of louse is Gliricola porcelli.
 This is a slender, flattened, light colored (white to pale) insect about 1 to 1.5 mm in size with no wings.
-The lice wriggle and can be seen moving through the fur near the skin and, in heavy infestations, around the eyes.
-Gyropus ovalis is less common and oval in shape, but is also flattened, with no wings, and from 1 to 1.2 mm in size.
+The lice can be seen moving through the fur near the skin and, in heavy infestations, around the eyes.
+Gyropus ovalis is less common and, but is also flattened, with no wings, and from 1 to 1.2 mm in size.

 A third, and very rare species of louse, is Trimenopon hispidium.
-Light infestations are very easily missed while heavy infestations cause hair loss (alopecia), heavy scratching, and a rough coat.
+Light infestations are very easily missed because the lice are white and small.
+While heavy infestations are easily seen as they cause hair loss (alopecia), heavy scratching, and a rough coat.

 Transmission